sachs7/explainIt/README.md

 Ensure you have Python >=3.10 <=3.13 installed on your system.
 This project uses [UV](https://docs.astral.sh/uv/) for dependency management and package handling, offering a seamless setup and execution experience.

 ExplainIt uses Llama3.2, you can find the installation instructions [here](https://docs.crewai.com/how-to/llm-connections#using-local-models-with-ollama).
-Feel free to explore other LLMs based on the [CrewAI documentation](https://docs.crewai.com/how-to/llm-connections#connect-crewai-to-llms).
+Feel free to explore other LLMs based on the [CrewAI documentation](https://docs.crewai.com/how-to/llm-connections#connect-crewai-to-llms) and speed up the inference.

 First, if you haven't already, install uv: